 Technology can be your best friend in aligning marketing and sales.

-- A shared CRM, like HubSpot, Salesforce or CRM and Deals for Zendesk, keeps everyone on the same page.
+- A shared CRM, like HubSpot, Salesforce or Kanban Pro for Zendesk, keeps everyone on the same page.

 - Tools like Mailchimp or Marketo help automate campaigns, so leads don’t fall through the cracks.